iWriteGigs

 C “Take the medication at regularly spaced intervals.”

-D “Take the medication on a full stomach.”
+D “Take the medication with a full glass of fluid.”

 Question #20